-The Company's provision for income taxes amounted to \$0.4 million, a decrease of \$0.1 million, or 17%, for the year ended December 31, 2020 compared to the same period in 2019.
-The decrease in income tax expense was primarily attributable to the geographic mix of earnings.
-Higher deductible share-based compensation expenses represented most of the decrease in effective tax rate, partially offset by the change in valuation allowance on deferred tax assets and higher state taxes incurred in 2020 compared to 2019.
-Refer to Critical Accounting Policies and Estimates within this MD&A and Note 13 - Income Taxes to the consolidated financial statements for further information.
+The Company's provision for income taxes amounted to a benefit of \$47.5 million, a benefit increase of \$47.9 million for the year ended December 31, 2021.
+The increase in income tax benefit was primarily attributable to the release of the valuation allowance and higher deductible share-based compensation expenses.
+Refer to Critical Accounting Policies and Estimates within this MD&A and Note 12 - Income Taxes to the consolidated financial statements for further information.